justinmeiners/efficient-programming-with-components/18_binary_insertion_sort.md

 If at every `cdr` (next) you get to a different cache line, that's a problem.
-In our sort we constantly re-link next, o eventually you get to a point where everything is scattered all over memory.
+In our sort we constantly re-link next, so eventually you get to a point where everything is scattered all over memory.

 STL used to have a sentence in the container section which the standard committee threw out.